benmizel/mrtodo-api/README.md

 ### Features

-- This API has three tables in its database, a user table, a tasks table (with corresponding foreign key to the user table), and a blacklisted tokens table for security.
+- This API has three tables in its database: a user table, a tasks table (with a corresponding foreign key to the user table), and a blacklisted tokens table for security.
-- User based functions:
+- User-based functions:
     - Login
     - Sign Up
     - Logout
     - Delete User
-- Task based functions:
+- Task-based functions:
     - Add a task
     - Update a task
     - Delete a task